landro/jtcl-irule/README.md

 # Download binary

-Instead of building this project yourself, you can download the binary from [bintray](https://bintray.com/landro/maven/TesTcl)
+Instead of building this project yourself, you can download the binary from [Release v 0.9 ](https://github.com/landro/jtcl-irule/releases/tag/v0.9)

 # Building